Perjury Laws

 In general, a prosecutor pursuing a perjury charge will need to show that the defendant made a false statement in one of two contexts.
 The defendant may have made the statement after swearing to tell the truth in a court or another official setting.
 Or the defendant may have made the statement in a document that they signed "under penalty of perjury," such as a tax return or bankruptcy form.

 The prosecutor also must show that the defendant lied knowingly.
 If they innocently misremembered something, this is not perjury.
-Finally, the statement often must be material, which means that it must be something that could affect the proceeding or decision being made.
+Finally, the statement often must be material, which means that it must be something that could affect the proceeding or decision.
 If a witness says something irrelevant, this may not be perjury even if they knowingly lied.

 Example of Perjury